ammar-homaida-statistics/easystatisticsacademy/descriptive/visualization/choosing-the-right-graph/index.md

 ---
 layout: default
 title: Choosing the Right Graph
-description: Learn how statisticians select appropriate graphs based on variable types, analytical goals, and the message they want to communicate.
+description: Learn a systematic approach for selecting the most appropriate graph for any dataset and statistical question.
 permalink: /descriptive/visualization/choosing-the-right-graph/
 sidebar: false
 ---